 Judi Green is a graduate of Bethel University.
 She received her master’s degree from the University of Minnesota.

 Areas of Responsibility: Support for the Provost; scheduling for Provost and Deans.
 Supports the Committee on Tenure and Promotion.
 Oversees full-time faculty recruiting.
-Supports commencement and academic college events.
+Supports commencement and academic university events.

 Academic Affairs Coordinator

 Natalie Dinki is a graduate of the State University of New York at Geneseo.

 Areas of Responsibility: Faculty contracting and payroll; new faculty on-boarding; changes to courses and faculty workloads; classroom assignments; travel reimbursements for Center for Teaching and Learning.

 Mara Kilgore is a graduate of Carleton College.